Atualizado: 11 de Nov de 2020

 When evaluating a product or a service, many technical aspects come into our minds.
-These quantitative variables - generally related to speed, time, and capacity - are assessed on benchmark tests and become part of a final score.
-In spite of that, I would like to shed some light on three also important non-technical features: the tendency of a technology solution to benefit sentient beings, the ability to enhance our decision making, and the footprint a tech solution leaves on our environment and on the people that work for the company behind the scenes.
+We enjoy evaluating quantitative variables - generally related to speed, time, and capacity.
+Despite that, I would like to shed some light on three also important non-technical features: the tendency of a technology solution to benefit sentient beings, its ability to enhance our decision making, and the impact a tech solution has on the natural environment and on the people that are directly connected to the company.

-When we are analyzing if we should purchase a product or sign up for a service, we naturally look for how much value it could generate to us, so we can compare the utility with the price and see if it is worth paying for it.
+When we analyze if we should purchase a product or sign up for a service, we naturally look for how much value it could generate for us and see if it is worth paying for it.

 Some social networks create value by boosting our ego thru "likes" and praises we get on our posts online.
-But, in the end, that does not help us because feeding our ego is misleading.
+But, in the end, that does not help us because feeding our ego doesn't foster rightful thinking nor action.
 In this case, we can not talk about merit, just value.

-Several technologies are capable of creating real merit.
-Take Augmentative and Alternative Communication (AAC), as an example.
+Several technologies are capable of going beyond creating value.
+Take Augmentative and Alternative Communication (AAC) as an example.
 Thanks to AAC, people with cognitive deficiencies are empowered to communicate with their loved ones and medical staff, enabling an essential human quality.

 Go for Decision Empowering

-The most satisfying tech to use are the ones that do not decide for us but gives us options and aids us with data so we can make better decisions.
+Good tech doesn't decide for us but gives us options and provides us with data to make better decisions.

 2) There is a 10% chance of rain tomorrow.

-On the other hand, if you had access to message #2, you would probably ignore the 10% risk of precipitation and go for a walk without having to carry a piece of annoying and most likely unnecessary equipment.
+On the other hand, if you had access to message #2, you would probably ignore the 10% risk of precipitation and go for an umbrella-free walk.

 Care for Environmental Impact and People

-If we want to be committed to creating a better world for our children, we need to start caring for the consequences that rest beyond the technical features.
-There will always be impacts in nature and everyone related to the product and service, so we need to focus on reducing our footprint.
+If we want to be committed to creating a better world for our children, we need to start caring for the consequences that rest beyond the products' features.
+There will always be some impact on nature and people directly and indirectly connected to production, so we need to reduce our footprint.

 We need to bring our relationship with technology to the next level.
-Analyzing design and performance is still necessary, but there are more sophisticated aspects that we need to explore if we want to make better decisions for ourselves and our communities.
+Analyzing design and performance is still necessary, but there are additional aspects that we need to explore if we want to create a better future for ourselves.